Violent-Profession-Transition/MIT-6.034-AI-Winston-2010/lec9-constraint-CV-obj-recognition/README.md

 ## Shimon Ullman, Alignment Theory

-Shimon Ullman is one of Marr's students received his PhD in 1977, currently a professor at Weizmann Institute in Israel [wiki](https://en.wikipedia.org/wiki/Shimon_Ullman)
+Shimon Ullman is one of Marr's students received his PhD in 1977, currently a professor at Weizmann Institute in Israel [[Ullman's wiki]](https://en.wikipedia.org/wiki/Shimon_Ullman)

 The Alignment theory of recognition is based on a very strange and exotic idea.